remotion-dev/remotion/packages/docs/docs/cloudrun/cli/sites.md

 ### `--region`

 The [GCP region](/docs/cloudrun/region-selection) to select.
-Both project and function should be in this region.
+Both project and service should be in this region.

 ### `--site-name`